Fog Causes Deadly Accident Killing Five Migrant Workers

 Officials suspect that low visibility conditions caused by the fog contributed to the seriousness of the accident.
 At the time of the accident, visibility was 100-200 feet.
 The fog was created as the cold air passed over warm land or water.
 The accident occurred along the waterways of the Sacramento-San Joaquin Delta.

-If someone you love has been fatally injured, contact our firms experienced wrongful death attorneys.
+If someone you love has been fatally injured, contact our firms experienced wrongful death attorneys in Sacramento.